RL449/SonarAnalysis/README.md

 - Output file name with full directory

-The following additional parameters are optional:
+The following additional parameters are optional (with default settings):

-- Bit depth
+- Bit depth (16)

-- Reference sensitivity (dB)
+- Reference sensitivity in dB (-178.3)

-- Peak volts
+- Peak volts (2)

-- Duration of excess noise at start of recording (seconds)
+- Duration of excess noise at start of recording in seconds (0.0)

-- Time window length (seconds)
+- Time window length in seconds (60)

-- Fast Fourier Transform window (seconds)
+- Fast Fourier Transform window in seconds (1)

-- Averaging window time (seconds)
+- Averaging window time in seconds (0.1)

-- Low frequency cutoff (Hz)
+- Low frequency cutoff in Hz (1)

-- High frequency cutoff (Hz)
+- High frequency cutoff in Hz (16000)

-- Maximum number of threads
+- Maximum number of threads (All threads on device)

-- Downsampling factor
+- Downsampling factor (-1: No downsampling)

-- Omission of incomplete minutes
+- Omission of incomplete minutes (false)

-- Inclusion of processing output
+- Inclusion of processing output (no inclusion)

 File names in the input directory are assumed to be on contain a timestamp with the format "YYYYMMDD_HHMMSS" or "XXXX.YYMMDDHHMMSS".
 File names without this format will generate "NaN" date/time columns.